Hcf Of 36 And 48

 • Euclidean Algorithm: This algorithm leverages the property that the HCF of two numbers remains unchanged when the larger number is replaced by its difference with the smaller number.
 This process systematically reduces the numbers until we arrive at the HCF.
 The algorithm's efficiency stems from its iterative nature, rapidly converging towards the solution.

 • Listing Factors: This method is a direct application of the definition of HCF.
 It lists all possible factors, allowing for a visual identification of the common factors.
-However, its efficiency decreases as numbers increase in size, making it less practical for large numbers.
+Still, its efficiency decreases as numbers increase in size, making it less practical for large numbers.

 Applications of Finding the HCF